kristinemlarson/gnssrefl/docs/use_cases/use_tggo.md

 the RHdot correction, the standard deviation of each RH value is 27.3 cm.
 WIth the RHdot correction it is 21.5 cm, so a significant improvement.
 Note that this is relative to the spline fit (i.e. it is not accuracy) and without correcting for phase center offsets.
+In comparisons with a tide gauge, the RMS is a bit better, 16-17 cm.

 <img src=../_static/tggo_new.png width=600>